PrimaryStrawberry/FionnaManagerDecomp/README.md

 - fixed the issue where the console floods with errors when breasts get too big.
 - fixed issue where the background was not aligned with the viewport

-## Changes

- - Added Buttons to instantly set maximum stats.
- - a node change for the button container (from Node2D -> VBoxContainer)
- - added android compilation
- - Fixed bug with reset button (now it resets bust correctly)